client9/client9-website-2017/content/post/monospace-system-font-stack.md

 0Oo il1I!
 2z 8$s5S😺
 </p>

-If a font is not installed, it will be in the standard *serif* font:
+If a font below is not installed, it will be in the standard *serif* font:

 <p class="sample" style="font-family: serif;">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>